hhousni/my_professional_website/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Karibu!!!

 ---

 <!-- this is a subheadline -->
+**Karibu!!!**

 Hello, I'm Housni Hassani, Karibu (welcome in Swahili) to my website.

 I'm a Data scientist, Economist and R addict, passionate about Sport and Nature.
-I like to use scientific methods, process, algorithm and system to extract knowledge and insight from structured and unstructured data.
+I love using scientific methods, process, algorithm and system to extract knowledge and insight from structured and unstructured data.

 <i class="fas fa-certificate pr2"></i>[Alteryx Designer Core Certification](https://www.credly.com/badges/2465360b-41e7-4fa7-bd71-36760be73233/public_url)  &#8729;  Alteryx  &#8729;  2021